 “Catching employees doing “it” right increases the likelihood that they will repeat the desired behaviors, and leaders’ acknowledgment of such behaviors serves as positive reinforcement by nurturing employees’ self-confidence.
 Increased self-confidence, bolstered by continuous reinforcement, inspires people to do their best work, enabling them to make a dramatic and lasting impact on the organization.” -Harvard Business Review3

-To make positive reinforcement even more effective, try to be as specific as possible.
+When thinking of positive reinforcement examples, try to be as specific as possible.
 Saying “good job,” is useful, but providing more color not only signals to the employee that your praise is genuine and the product of true reflection on their work, but it also gives them a more detailed picture of what about their performance you appreciated and would like to see again in the future.

 “Never assume that an employee knows he/she is doing a good job.
 Support self-efficacy by ‘catching them doing well’ and praising their efforts.” -Positive Psychology4